ampproject/amphtml/extensions/amp-video-docking/amp-video-docking.md

 - The video can be docked to a default corner or to a custom fixed position.
 - The video can be dragged and repositioned by the user on a different corner.
-- Multiple videos on the same page can be docked.
+- Multiple videos on the same page can be docked, but only one at a time will be docked and fixed.

 ### <a id="support"></a> Support